-Medication—as with gestational and chronic hypertension there are safe medications that can be taken to reduce blood pressure, although this is not always required.
+As with gestational and chronic hypertension there are safe medications that can be taken to reduce blood pressure.
 In the case of pre-eclampsia it may be necessary to administer these medications through an intravenous drip, if your blood pressure is very high.

-Stopping pre-eclampsia—the only cure for pre-eclampsia is the birth of your baby and placenta.
-Fortunately, most women who develop pre-eclampsia are more than 36 weeks pregnant, so either have their labour induced, or undergo a caesarean, giving birth to a healthy, full-term baby.
+The only cure for pre-eclampsia is the birth of your baby and placenta.
+Fortunately, most women who develop pre-eclampsia are more than 36 weeks pregnant.
+In this case, most women have their labour induced, or undergo a caesarean, and give birth to a healthy, full-term baby.

-Your doctor may recommend inducing labour early if there are concerns about your health or your baby's growth.
-You would usually be given two steriod injections 24 hours apart to prepare your baby's lungs for breathing.
-If you live a significant distance away from a large maternity hospital, you will be transferred prior to delivery to ensure that the neonatal nursery is available to provide advanced care for your preterm baby.
+The doctors may recommend inducing labour early if there are concerns about your health or the growth of your baby.
+You would usually be given two steroid injections 24 hours apart to prepare your baby's lungs for breathing.
+If you live a significant distance from a large maternity hospital, you will be transferred prior to delivery to ensure that the neonatal nursery is available to provide advanced care for your preterm baby.

 - how well controlled your blood pressure is

 - the results of blood tests that assess your liver and kidney function and blood clotting ability

 - if there are any signs of placental abruption—separation of the placenta from the wall of the uterus.